What Is llms.txt?

 - Miss critical disclaimers or legal constraints

-When a developer asks, “How do I integrate with your API?” and the AI returns a deprecated example from 2018, that is a content routing problem, not a model problem. llms.txt lets you:
+When a developer asks, “How do I integrate with your API?” and the AI returns a deprecated example from 2018, that is a content routing problem, not a model problem.
+Alongside updating outdated content and creating new content, llms.txt can support you:

 - Point LLMs to current, canonical docs